rust-lang/book/second-edition/src/ch13-01-closures.md

 The `Fn` traits are provided by the standard library.
 All closures implement at least one of the traits: `Fn`, `FnMut`, or `FnOnce`.
-We’ll discuss the difference between these traits in the next section on capturing the environment; in this example, we can use the `Fn` trait.
+We’ll discuss the difference between these traits in the "Capturing the Environment with Closures" section; in this example, we can use the `Fn` trait.

 We add types to the `Fn` trait bound to represent the types of the parameters and return values the closures must have to match this trait bound.
 In this